Psychological Healing

 Our Real Social Obligations

 Now, to us, in the world today, this passage has an additional—a psychological—meaning.
 Christians today must follow Jesus in spirit, not along a real dusty road to a real city plodding along behind the actual historical Jesus.
-So, yes, to follow Him in spirit we do have to die to the past, but we also have our real lives in this world with real social obligations.
-When our parents die, we really do have to bury them.
+So, yes, to follow Him in spirit we do have to “die” to the world, but nevertheless we still have our real lives in this world with real social obligations.
+When we part from our friends, we really do say goodbye to them.
+When our parents die we really do have to bury them.

 But there is more to life than its literal social obligations.